image-source-control/image-source-control/readme.txt

 You should also check first if the function exists before using it:
 `<?php if( function_exists('isc_list') ) { isc_list(); } ?>`

+You can add a paginated list with ALL attachments and sources to a post or page using the shortcode [isc_list_all].
+Use `[isc_list per_page="25]` to show only a limited number of images per page.

 The plugin searches your post content and thumbnail for images (attachments) and lists them, if you included at least the image source or marked it as your own image.